nathanielrb/mu-graph-rewriter/readme.md

 ## Example

-For example, consider with the following constraint plugin, where `rdf:type` is declared as a "functional property" (see below).
+The following constraint, where `rdf:type` is declared as a "functional property" (see below), defines a model where bikes and cars are stored in separate graphs, and users can be authorized to see one or both of the types.

 ```
 CONSTRUCT {